• Skip to primary navigation

 • Carefully move the pan of crackers into the 400⁰F preheated oven and bake for 6 minutes.
 Do not overbake.

-• While the chocolate is still wet, top with crushed nuts or sprinkles.
+• While the chocolate is still warm, top with crushed nuts or sprinkles.

-• Allow the cracker toffee to cool completely before breaking or cutting into pieces.
+• Allow the cracker toffee to cool completely .

 • Store the cracker candy in an airtight container for up to 2 weeks.